The evolution of naval aviation: from experimental seaplanes to modern supercarriers.

 The origins of naval aviation lie in the recognition that aircraft could extend a fleet's reconnaissance capabilities beyond the horizon.
 Early experiments focused on seaplanes, which could operate from water without requiring specialized shipboard facilities.
 The Royal Navy's first experiments with shipboard aviation involved seaplane tenders — ships equipped with cranes to launch and recover seaplanes from the water.
 These early attempts demonstrated both the potential and limitations of maritime air power.

-The HMS Hermes of 1913 represented an early attempt to integrate aircraft with naval operations.
-Originally designed as a cruiser, Hermes was modified to carry seaplanes and featured a forward flying‑off deck.
+HMS Hermes of 1913 represented an early British attempt to integrate aircraft with naval operations.
+Originally designed as a cruiser, Hermes was modified to carry seaplanes and featured a forward flying-off deck.
 However, the limitations of seaplane operations — weather sensitivity, slow launch and recovery procedures, and limited payload capacity — soon became apparent.
-The solution lay in developing true aircraft carriers with full‑length flight decks.
+The solution lay in developing true aircraft carriers with full-length flight decks.

 HMS Argus: The First True Aircraft Carrier

-HMS Argus, commissioned in 1918, represented the breakthrough that established the modern aircraft carrier concept.
-Converted from the incomplete Italian liner Conte Rosso, Argus featured a full‑length flight deck that allowed aircraft to take off and land without the complications of seaplane operations.
+HMS Argus, commissioned in September 1918, represented the breakthrough that established the modern aircraft carrier concept.
+Converted from the incomplete Italian liner Conte Rosso, Argus featured a full-length flight deck that allowed aircraft to take off and land without the complications of seaplane operations.
 This design innovation solved the fundamental problem of how to operate aircraft from ships effectively.

 Argus's flight deck was clear of all obstructions, with the ship's superstructure moved below deck level.
 This arrangement allowed aircraft to take off and land without interference from ship structures.
 The carrier also featured elevators to move aircraft between the flight deck and hangar deck, and arresting gear to safely stop landing aircraft.
 These features established the basic template for all future aircraft carriers.